NWP Monthly Digest | January 2026

 At age 33, Federer changed rackets for the first time in his career—switching to a larger frame capable of producing more power.
 He worked on driving through his backhand and getting off the defensive.
 After the change, he dominated Nadal 7-2 in their head-to-head matchups, despite being five years older.

-That's what healthy challenge does in any domain.
-It forces you to work harder, become an expert, and master your game instead of relying on naive confidence.
+That's what a healthy challenge does in any domain.
+It forces you to work harder, become an expert, and master your game rather than rely on naive confidence.

 The same applies to your wealth.
 Good years lull you into believing your current approach is fine.
 Hard years remind you it's not.